nabarunbaruaAIML/Meta_Learning/README.md

 [Git](https://github.com/arjunKumbakkara)/ [LinkedIn](https://www.linkedin.com/in/arjunkumbakkara/)/ [Towardsdatascience](https://medium.com/@arjunkumbakkara)

-Meta - Learning is exciting trend in Research and before we jump into Project implementation, I think we first should understand Meta - Learning basics.
+Meta - Learning is exciting trend in Research and before we jump into Project implementation, we think we first should understand Meta - Learning basics.

 In Traditional ML/DL approach, what we follow is we get huge dataset and we start training on that dataset and eventually we get good accuracy score.